secretstartups/handbook/blog/index.html.md

 Welcome to the GitLab Blog handbook!
 The [GitLab Blog](/blog/) is managed by [the Editorial team](/handbook/marketing/brand-and-product-marketing/content/editorial-team/).
 The managing editor of the blog is Sandra Gittlen (@sgittlen).

 ## What is a blog post
-At GitLab, blog posts largely focus on sharing helpful information with the audience (DevSecOps professionals).
-When you suggest or write a blog post, always consider what is offers the reader.
-If the post is more internal-focused or a personal essays of sorts, it is likely not a fit for the blog.
+At GitLab, blog posts largely focus on sharing helpful information with the audience ([DevSecOps professionals](https://about.gitlab.com/handbook/product/personas/)).
+When you suggest or write a blog post, always consider what it offers the reader.
+If the post is more internal-focused or a personal essays of sorts, it is likely not a fit for the blog (but could go on your personal LinkedIn page).

 Blogs fall into the following categories:
 - Technical tutorials - Example: [GitOps with GitLab: Infrastructure provisioning with GitLab and Terraform](https://about.gitlab.com/blog/2021/11/04/gitops-with-gitlab-infrastructure-provisioning/)